BADRobin/Library/README.md

 FIRST:

 Run the mysql workbench console and configure the db credentials wich can be found at the applicationContext.xml file.
-Configure the server container for the project, i used tomcat 9.0 installed locally and configured inside the IDE.
+Configure the server container for the project, I used tomcat 9.0 installed locally and configured inside the IDE.

 or use XAMPP